sw180283/comp110-worksheets/README.md

 ##Week 3 - Games Platform History Essay

+//group presentations / researching task
+//the same topic was covering the the same group
+//have a set plan and updating work to show group project

 The focus of this week was the start of our first essay, with group presentations that included work that our team had assembled together with individual focus on one console of the specified generation.
 It was a chance at our first group project and allowed different findings to group together which would help our research into our essay.

 After being given research information about how to collect and reference our sources, I have been given the task of researching into the SG-1000.